woda7502/woda7502.github.io/README.md

 ## Overview

-This project is a personal website created for **Assignment 1**.
+This project is a personal website created for **Assignment 1** of my Web Development course.
 The goal of the assignment is to design and publish a fully functional, publicly accessible website using only **HTML and CSS written by the student**, along with the **Foundation 6 CSS framework**.
 The site presents personal, academic, and professional information in a clean, organized, and responsive format.

 The website consists of four main pages—Home, Projects, Resume, and Fun Stuff—and demonstrates core web development concepts such as semantic HTML, consistent styling, navigation, and responsive design.